JustinLloyd/retro-chores/ReadMe.md

 The device runs a simple website that lets you program a list of individual tasks or chores, and when these tasks should be reset, both on time of day and day of week.
 E.g.Button 1 says "Water Rosemary" and reset at 6AM every Friday.
-Button 1 says "Water Rosemary" and reset at 6AM every Monday."
+Button 1 says "Water Rosemary" and reset at 6AM every Monday.

 This device gives you a list of tasks or chores that you need to do, and a physical interaction with the device when you complete the task.